 Listed below we describe some of the featured free events at Seattle Center.

 Seattle Center Festál is a series of free ethnic festivals held throughout the year.
 Each festival includes music, dance, art, crafts, history, and food from cultures around the world.
 Festal celebrates the fact that we are a nation of immigrant, indigenous, and ethnic cultures living together in the Pacific Northwest.
 This illuminating series seeks to connect people, build understanding, and dispel stereotypes through shared experience.

-Northwest Folklife Memorial Day weekend festival features free music and art performances from around the Pacific Northwest.
+Northwest Folklife Memorial Day weekend festival is one of the largest free festivals in the country.
+The weekend cultural and music festival features artists from around the Pacific Northwest.
 Folklife Festival offers thousands of performers on 20+ stages.
-It is one of the largest free festivals in the country.

-Winterfest at Seattle Center is five weeks of free and affordable indoor and outdoor activities from Thanksgiving until New Year’s, including the popular winter train & village, ice sculpting, live music & dance performances, and a New Year’s Eve party.
+Winterfest at Seattle Center from Thanksgiving until New Year’s is five weeks of free and affordable indoor and outdoor activities, including the popular winter train & village, ice sculpting, live music & dance performances, and a New Year’s Eve party.